February 19, 2025

 • Understand the role of WHOIS and regulatory issues

-• Top tips to boost security and anonymity
+• Get top tips to boost security and domain name anonymity

-• Working with an experienced domain broker can simplify the process
+• Work with an experienced domain broker to simplify the process and ensure you stay anonymous

 Padlock on a PC keyboard denoting security when buying a domain name anonymously